 💡 PRO TIP: Shopify local delivery is a set of flexible tools that let you offer shoppers local delivery options at checkout.
 Set delivery zones, add pricing conditions for each zone, manage and prepare orders for delivery, and create optimized delivery routes for drivers from Shopify.

-Deliveries fail when people are not at home or at the final destination to accept delivery.
-Failed deliveries are expensive: time, energy and resources are wasted.
-Business customers are not always able to accept delivery outside agreed time windows or without appointments.
+Deliveries fail when people aren’t at home or at the final destination to accept delivery.
+Failed deliveries are expensive: time, energy, and resources are wasted.
+Business customers aren’t always able to accept delivery outside agreed time windows or without appointments.